 The relaxing person may also notice small muscle twitches or jerks or involuntary movements, or ‘see’ all kinds of fascinating images – showers of sparks, spirals, whirls, geometric forms, textile-like patterns, vivid colors, bright lights.

-The person may also ‘hear’ inner ‘sounds’ such as a humming in the head or a rushing, whirring, or ringing.
-Often these sounds are experienced as rare and beautiful as, ‘a thousand crickets chirping’ or ‘a tinkling chorus of tiny bells’.
-At other times it seems as though the body were tilted over at an extreme angle, falling over, or upside-down.
-Again, these experiences may be either pleasant or unpleasant according to whether or not the person is threatened by their unusual quality.
+Additionally, a person may also ‘hear’ inner ‘sounds’ such as a humming in the head or a rushing, whirring, or ringing.
+Often, these sounds are experienced as rare and beautiful, like ‘a thousand crickets chirping’ or ‘a tinkling chorus of tiny bells.’
+At other times, it seems as though the body were tilted over at an extreme angle, falling over, or upside-down.
+Again, these experiences may be either pleasant or unpleasant according to whether or not their unusual quality feels threatening.

-It is not exceptional for those in deep relaxation to experience intermittent waves of intense restlessness where they feel they ‘simply can’t stand it another second without getting up’, or they may have strong emotional reactions or burst into laughter or tears.
+It is not exceptional for those in deep relaxation to experience intermittent waves of intense restlessness.
+They feel they ‘simply can’t stand it another second without getting up’, or they may have strong emotional reactions or burst into laughter or tears.
 They may also feel intense rage or have pleasurable sexual sensations or even experience orgasm.

-These are just some of the forms that tension-release during deep relaxation can take.
-Very few of these side-effects are experienced by any one person, however, and they are usually most noticeable for about two weeks after commencing meditation, after which they fade rapidly.
-Some people, in fact, experience such mild forms of tension-release, even at first, that they never notice this process.
-Each person’s particular pattern of stress-release also varies.
-Some may experience certain specific side-effects over and over again in a number of meditations until these are eventually replaced by other characteristic effects (or none).
+These are just some forms of tension-release during deep relaxation.
+Very few of these side-effects are experienced by any one person, however, and they are usually most noticeable for about two weeks after commencing meditation, after which time they fade rapidly.

-It should be emphasized that side-effects need not be present for a person to benefit from meditation, although they can be beneficial when they occur.
-A meditator should neither expect them nor be surprised if they do not appear.
-Usually they will take care of themselves.
-If not, then there are several effective ways to handle them, which are discussed in the related articles.
+Assuredly, side-effects need not be present for a person to benefit from meditation.
+Although, they can be beneficial when they occur.
+A meditator should neither expect them, nor be surprised if they do not appear.
+Usually, they will take care of themselves.
+If not, there are several effective ways to handle them, as discussed in these related articles.

 MEDITATION AUDIO